The Meaning of Namaste

 In India, the gesture of Anjali Mudra (prayer position of the hands) not only accompanies the word, but is synonymous with its meaning.
 People passing on the street, family members greeting one another, children acknowledging their elders, and strangers meeting for the first time all join their palms together and bow their heads in respect of one another.

-There are many translations of the word.
-A few that we love are
+There are many translations of the word Namaste.
+A few that you see commonly here in the USA:

 I honor the place in you where the entire universe dwells.